 1. Scream if you want to Go Faster with Zip World

-With sites throughout Wales, including at Snowdonia, Ffestiniog and Aberdare, the fantastic Zip World offers a wide range of adventures including all-terrain go-karts, forest roller coasters, and the pinnacle - the zip wire.
+With sites throughout Wales, including at Eryri, Ffestiniog and Aberdare, the fantastic Zip World offers a wide range of adventures including all-terrain go-karts, forest roller coasters, and the pinnacle - the zip wire.
 As seen on the BBC series The Apprentice, Zip World provides excellent adrenaline filled experiences that can be enjoyed by all the family from 3 years old and upwards.
 This really is a thrill-a-minute scream.

 - Tickets from £10.00